QuickBooks Blog

 What is back pay?

 Back pay can be defined as the difference between the amount of pay a worker is owed versus what they actually received.
-Essentially, back pay is the term for wages that are owed to an employee for work done in the past yet, for whatever reason, the employer withheld these wages from the employee’s payroll payment.
+Essentially, back pay is the term for wages that are owed to an employee for work done in the past yet, for whatever reason, the employer withheld these wages from the employee’s paycheque.

 There are numerous reasons why an employee might be entitled to back wages.
 Common reasons back pay may be awarded include minimum wage violations, unpaid overtime, and accounting errors.
 Depending on where the business is located and local laws, employers may be required to issue back pay to employees who have valid complaints.